What will I learn?

 BTEC Extended Diploma DMM

-BTEC Diploma N/A
+BTEC National Diploma N/A

-City & Guilds Diploma N/A
+City & Guilds Advanced Technical Extended Diploma (720) N/A

 International Baccalaureate 24 points with HL Science at 4